-Deviant Resonances—Live Electronic Music With Instruments, Voices and Brains is due out from PARMA Recordings/Ravello Records on March 8, 2019.
-AVAILABLE NOW!
-This major recording project will include first-time releases of works from 1990 to 2018, including pieces that interface advanced electronics and computer music systems with piano, Yamaha Disklavier, voices, brainwave performers, South Indian mrdangam drum, and string quartet.
+Deviant Resonances—Live Electronic Music With Instruments, Voices and Brains from PARMA Recordings/Ravello Records is AVAILABLE NOW!
+This major recording project includes first-time releases of works from 1990 to 2018, including pieces that interface advanced electronics and computer music systems with piano, Yamaha Disklavier, voices, brainwave performers, South Indian mrdangam drum, and string quartet.
 Listeners will experience a constant volley between electronic and conventional instruments as they warp time and space, embellish the soundscape, and attempt to achieve a perfect synchrony.
 The release will include both a double-CD with informative booklet and digital formats.

 Rosenboom will be special guest in residence at this International Course for Composers and Percussion Players taking place in Central Czechia close to the UNESCO cultural heritage city of Litomyšl.
 The symposium includes daily concerts, lectures, individual lessons, and roundtables for an international audience of participants.